We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Too much fiber

-While fiber-rich foods are beneficial for the digestive system, eating too much of a certain type of fiber can lead to excessive gas.
+While fiber-rich foods are beneficial for the digestive system, eating too much (well over the recommended intake of 25-38g) or increasing your intake too quickly can lead to excessive gas.

 This excess production is because the fiber may stay in the gut for a longer time than other food components.
 It is broken down by bacteria, resulting in gas.